WHAT just happened???

 But, I’ve learned.

-I’ve learned to allow the Holy Spirit to potter me and not my circumstances.
+I’ve learned to allow God to potter me and not my circumstances.
 I refuse to give them the right to shape and mold me.
 And, in that moment I clung to Him with everything I had.

 It was awesome.